muhai-project/mira/README.md

 python semantify.py --paper_file ../data/paper_file.pkl --api_key "your api key" --output ../data/test_output.ttl --max 1 --view 1
 ```

 The location of the input file, the openAI api key, and the output file are required arguments.
-Max and print are optional and indicate how many papers to process, and whether to print the serialised RDF after each step. _To check whether all works as expected, we recommend to first set these to 1 and True, before processing a large batch._
+Max and view are optional and indicate how many papers to process, and whether to print the serialised RDF after each step. _To check whether all works as expected, we recommend to first set these to 1 and True, before processing a large batch._

 The --paper_file argument expects the location of a pickle file (.pkl) which consists of a list of dictionaries with the following keys:
 dict_keys(['paperId','title','abstract','year','publicationDate','authors','references'])